ethereum/EIPs/SIPS/sip-12.md

 2. A real-time exchange rates oracle that can respond quickly to price deviations

 It is possible, and even probable that this mechanism could still be frontrun, although with far less frequency than the current mechanims, if the gas price estimates are inaccurate and/or delayed and a sufficiently sophisticated frontrunning bot can reliably predict the likelihood of a spot rate change greater than 30bps faster than the oracle.

+> Note: An initial implementation uses the SNX Oracle to find and set the on-chain limit.
+This still requires the oracle waiting on

 ## Test Cases